 The philosophy behind this Standard is two fold in that respect that:

-Qualification of a specific level of assembly is based on the use of qualified components and sub-assemblies at lower levels.
-The specification hierarchy that photovoltaic assemblies and their components form part of is illustrated in Figure 4-1.
+Qualification of a specific level of assembly is based on the use of qualified components and sub-assemblies (generically) qualified at lower levels.
+The specification tree, of which panel substrates, photovoltaic assemblies (PVA) and their components form part is illustrated in Figure 4-1.

 OR

 Qualification of components for a specific application can be achieved at a sub-assembly level at which the qualification is unequivocally demonstrated.
-This means that certain types of qualification tests do not need to be duplicated at different level of assembly in case of a unique application of a dedicated design
+This means that certain types of qualification tests do not need to be duplicated at different lower level of assembly in case of a unique application of a dedicated design

-This Standard defines the requirements for qualification at each level from components up to and including PVA on coupons.
-Coupons are built according to PVA design requirements with the objective of demonstrating that the design and manufacturing processes are ready for use on solar panels of a flight application.5For many parameters in this standard the value to be specified as requirement is dependent on the mission concerning duration and environmental conditions or the implemented solar array design.
+This Standard specifies the requirements for qualification at each level from components, assemblies and up to and including PVA on Design Verification Test (DVT) coupons.
+Components, assemblies and coupons are built according to component, assemblies and PVA design requirements and are being qualified with the objective of demonstrating that the design and manufacturing processes are approved and verified for use on solar panels of a flight application.

+Together with the PVA qualification on a specific substrate, a material database is needed in order to justify allowable values.

+1 For a sandwich CFRP type of substrate the material mechanical performance database is needed to complete ECSS-E-ST-32-08 Clause 4.6 and ECSS-E-HB-32-20_Part 1A, including stiffness and strength data for CFRP sandwich structures that can be obtained by substrate elementary tests such as

+4-point bending and/or edgewise compression stiffness and strength tests

+shear and/or skin +-45° tensile stiffness and strength tests

+sandwich flatwise tensile strength tests,

+inserts in-plane and out-of-plane strength tests,

+Kapton peel strength test.

+For any other type of substrate, additional or different tests might be needed.

+2 By having this material data base upfront, potential failures in the substrate design at a late stage or incompatibilities of the design can be avoided.

+Generally, with the substrate elementary tests and the solar array mechanical tests, a solar panel substrate is deemed to be mechanically qualified, up to the point of deployment.

+In order to qualify a solar panel in view of thermal life time cycling, it is needed to perform a DVT coupon campaign (see clause 5) for qualifying the substrate, PVA and their combination.

+The elementary substrate tests will need to be repeated after thermal cycling only if the solar array is subjected to substantial mechanical loading long after deployment, e.g. as a result of main engine firings, docking/undocking manoeuvres, etc.

+Minor design modifications as described in the ECSS-E-HB-20-08 do not require the repetition of the DVT thermal life cycling.
+In the Handbook rules are given with which so-called qualification by similarity or delta qualification can be justified as acceptable for specific cases.

+For many parameters in this standard the value to be specified as requirement is dependent on the mission concerning duration and environmental conditions or the implemented solar array design.
 These parameter values are derived from the higher level subsystem specification and reflected in a dedicated document.
 In this standard the source control drawing has been selected generically on every level of assembly as an example of a document to reflect the specific requirements.
 So the source control drawing or equivalent set of documentation is the reference list for physical characteristics, performance requirements and environmental conditions.